The Division of Old Testament Law

 3. God wrote the Ten Commandments with His own finger.
 Exodus 31:18 says God gave Moses “tablets of stone, written with the finger of God.”
 The other laws were written by the pen of Moses.
 The Ten Commandments were engraved on “stone” to communicate that they are fixed and permanent.
 God wrote the rest of the old covenant laws through Moses on paper.

 4. The Ten Commandments are uniquely sufficient among all Old Testament laws.
 The Old Testament tells us that the Ten Commandments were a sufficient summary of God’s most central laws.
 We see this taught in Deuteronomy 5:22, which says that after God had spoken the Ten Commandments, “he added no more.”
 After God gave the Ten Commandments, there was no need to add any more.
 The Ten Commandments sufficiently summarized the way God’s people were to express their love to Him and to one another.
 If God’s people obeyed these laws, then they would be keeping the heart of the law, and all other obedience would follow from it.

-5. The Ten Commandments are more central than the other Old Testament laws.
+5. The Ten Commandments alone were placed in the Ark of the Covenant.
 God told Moses to put the Ten Commandments inside the ark of the covenant, but to “Take this Book of the Law and put it by the side of the ark of the covenant” (Deut 31:24-26).
 This shows how the Ten Commandments are at the heart of all the other Old Testament commandments.
 The civil and ceremonial laws were only to be kept in the land of Canaan (Deut 5:30-33), but the Ten Commandments were written on the hearts of OT believers, and were kept wherever the people went (Ps 37:31; 40:8; Is 51:7).

 The New Testament also makes distinctions among Old Testament laws.
 While it teaches that some Old Testament laws are abrogated, it shows that others are perpetually binding on the hearts and lives of believers.